pwndubey77/NNBasics/README.md

-##Code- output
+## Code- output

 print(score)
 [0.010692030542457723, 0.9969199962615967]

+## Convolution
-##Convolution -> or running convolutions is finding correlation between feature extractor/kernel and in given/defined space/object/image, to find existence of some building blocks like vertical edge , horizontal edge etc.
+ or running convolutions is finding correlation between feature extractor/kernel and in given/defined space/object/image, to find existence of some building blocks like vertical edge , horizontal edge etc.

-##filter/kernel :
+## filter/kernel :
-    a matrix to extract or check some patterns in other matrix through convolutions , like edge detection…. ?
+   a matrix to extract or check some patterns in other matrix through convolutions , like edge detection….

-##epochs
+## epochs
    Time taken to go through a dataset(completely) once

-##1x1 convolution
+## 1x1 convolution
-      Reducing z-dimensionality or depth in output or channels to n # of filters used with 1*1 convolution
+   can create something new with recombing existing info and reduce no of channels required.

-##3x3 convolution
+## 3x3 convolution
+   kernel with 3x3 to convole images , and one of the most used.

-##Feature maps
+## Feature maps
-   features extracted after convolution of various kernels..
+   Output or Features extracted after convolution of various kernels..

-##Activation function
+## Activation function
-   a check or constraint to include the feature or not in feature map , ???
+   a check or constraint to include the parameter in output or not.

-##Receptive field
+## Receptive field
-  thw size/portion of image or the portion of object which can be analyzed by kernel , usually size of kernel…local will be of kernel size and global rf will be equal or larger than object.
+   part of kernel or output layer which have information by convolving on part/pixels of previous layers.